 More information about Nepal is available on the Nepal Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States recognized Nepal in 1947, and the two countries established diplomatic relations in 1948.
-Bilateral relations are friendly, and U.S. policy objectives center on helping Nepal build a peaceful, prosperous, resilient and democratic society.
+Bilateral relations are friendly, and U.S. policy objectives center on helping Nepal build a peaceful, prosperous, resilient, and democratic society.
 Primary U.S. objectives in Nepal include: strengthening good governance, democratic values, and security and stability; supporting inclusive, equitable economic growth and a clean, resilient energy future; and helping Nepal become more self-reliant, independent, and resilient as it confronts global challenges.

 The United States enjoys a strong and positive relationship with Nepal.
-Years of diplomacy, development, and military engagement have advanced U.S. interests as Nepal has evolved into a more peaceful, stable democracy with significant economic potential.
-Since the end of its 10-year civil war in 2006 and the devastating earthquakes of 2015, Nepal has successfully transitioned into a constitutional federal republic grounded in a constitution promulgated in 2015.
+Years of diplomacy and development engagement have advanced U.S. interests as Nepal evolved into a more peaceful, stable democracy with significant economic potential.
+Since the end of its 10-year civil war in 2006 Nepal has successfully transitioned into a constitutional federal republic grounded in the constitution promulgated in 2015.

 U.S. Assistance to Nepal

 Officials from Nepal and the United States meet regularly at the highest diplomatic levels to discuss a variety of issues including: assistance provided by the United States Agency for International Development (USAID), the largest bilateral donor in Nepal; Millennium Challenge Corporation (MCC) coordination and implementation; trade (including technical assistance); security and defense cooperation; and humanitarian assistance and disaster response.

 To improve Nepal’s economic situation, the MCC signed, in 2017, a $500 million Compact with Nepal to expand Nepal’s electricity transmission infrastructure and improve its road maintenance regime.
 The Nepali government has committed another $130 million for a program total of $630 million.
-The Compact will build 300 kilometers (km) of high-voltage electric transmission lines, three substations, perform enhanced road maintenance on 305 km of strategic highways, and provide technical assistance to the national electric utility, the new electricity regulator, and the Department of Roads.
+The Compact will build 300 kilometers (km) of high-voltage electric transmission lines, three substations, perform enhanced road maintenance on the strategic roads network highways, and provide technical assistance to the national electric utility, the new electricity regulator, and the Department of Roads.

-U.S. assistance, primarily implemented through USAID, has been critical to helping Nepal rebuild after the devastating 2015 earthquake.
+U.S. assistance, primarily implemented through USAID, to support reconstruction in Nepal after the devastating 2015 earthquake, is near completion.
 The United States has provided over $190 million for earthquake relief, recovery, and reconstruction.
 With USAID support, the Government of Nepal has disbursed $1.3 billion to 749,000 households.
 Seven years after the earthquake, 90% of eligible homeowners have started or completed the reconstruction of their homes.
-Although significant recovery needs remain, the United States, to date, has built 36 schools and hospitals; has directly helped rebuild over 16,000 homes; trained 260,000 people in safer construction; and developed policies, systems, and controls to ensure that $8.6 billion in reconstruction results in safer structures for all.
+Although significant recovery needs remain, the United States, to date, has built 37 schools and hospitals; has directly helped rebuild over 48,000 earthquake safe homes; trained 23,000 construction professionals in earthquake resilient construction; and developed policies, systems, and controls to ensure that $8.6 billion in reconstruction results in safer structures for all.
 In addition to rebuilding a safer Nepal, we empowered the National Reconstruction Authority to develop and implement a strategic communications plan to rapidly notify earthquake-affected populations in the event of another disaster.
-USAID also partners with Nepal to implement its new disaster management law, and stand up a new National Disaster Management Authority.
+USAID also partners with Nepal to implement its new disaster management law and helped established the National Disaster Risk Reduction Management Authority.

 The United States remains committed to building Nepal’s resilience in the wake of the COVID-19 crisis and emerging global food security crisis.
-As of June 2020, the U.S. has provided over $7 million in assistance to Nepal in response to the pandemic.
+As of June 2022, the U.S. has provided 8.3 million doses of COVID-19 vaccines to Nepal in response to the pandemic.
 As part of the USG commitment to a more resilient Nepal, USAID partners with local governments and the private sector to strengthen agricultural and economic systems to address food insecurity, especially in light of the global fallout from the Ukraine conflict with Russia.
 We also continue to support Nepal as it introduces federalism by working with newly elected local governments to implement their own disaster management plans—thus helping local authorities meet commitments made to their constituencies.
 These efforts will help Nepal improve access to and delivery of quality public services for the country’s underserved communities.